 AIRE Pilot Programs

-The American Academy of Sleep Medicine is seeking the participation of interested sleep medicine fellowship training programs in an Accreditation Council for Graduate Medical Education (ACGME)-sponsored pilot program to develop and test innovative models of graduate medical education that emphasize competency-based training methods.
+The American Academy of Sleep Medicine is seeking the participation of interested sleep medicine fellowship training programs in an Accreditation Council for Graduate Medical Education (ACGME)-approved pilot program to develop and test innovative models of graduate medical education that emphasize competency-based training methods.
 Selected institutions will test AASM developed training and assessment tools and novel fellowship pathways including a part-time model and a model blending sleep training with additional specialty training.
-The required additional training slots will be funded by the AASM.
+The AASM will provide funding for required additional training slots to participate in the pilot.

 Currently, sleep training occurs predominantly in a time-based model with a focus on process and structure as fellows are required to score a fixed number of polysomnograms, interpret a set number of sleep studies and manage a pre-determined number of patients.
 This is counter to the trend in medical education for competency-based training.
 In addition, despite success in establishing > 80 fellowship training programs since recognition of sleep medicine in 2005, current workforce projections show the number of new board-certified sleep medicine physicians is unlikely to keep up with projected losses from retirement much less increase the number of sleep specialists.
 A major barrier to training additional sleep physicians is the added time required for training on top of other specialty and subspecialty training.
 Novel training pathways are needed to lower barriers to obtaining sleep medicine training.

 ACGME established the Advancing Innovation in Residency Education (AIRE) program in an attempt to catalyze innovation in graduate medical education (GME).
-The AASM is submitting a proposal to develop alternate training pathways utilizing a competency-based curriculum and uniform evaluation tools.
+The AASM submitted a proposal to develop alternate training pathways utilizing a competency-based curriculum and uniform evaluation tools.
 Education committees within the AASM have developed a standardized competency-based curriculum for training sleep medicine fellows to allow comparison of achievement of curricular-based milestones of clinical competency across training programs.
 Competency-based assessment tools will be provided to participating programs to accomplish the comparisons.
-A component of the proposal is exploration of the feasibility of alternate training pathways, including a part-time model and a blended model allowing concurrent training in sleep medicine and another related subspecialty.
+A component of the proposal is exploration of the feasibility of alternate training pathways, including a Part-Time Model and a Blended Model allowing concurrent training in sleep medicine and another related subspecialty.